-There is also alarm for the BONuS target (pressurised deuterium gas ~ 80 psig).
+There is also alarm for the BONuS target (pressurised deuterium gas \sim 65 psig).
 Overpressure or underpressure of the target gas provides alarm.
 For the target alarm, contact the RTPC/BONuS on-call expert.
+RTPC expert purges the target gas daily being in counting house, so acknowledge the target alarms during purging, except it is an alarm for the 'error'.